Worship Services are Sunday at 9a and 11a.

 - Pulse Subscription: For the latest information, updates, and encouragement from the elders, subscribe to our e-newsletter, The Pulse.
 Currently, we send The Pulse out three times per week in order to keep connected in these challenging times.

 - Online Giving: You may donate online.
 We expect an increase in needs as the economic disruption continues, so we thank you for your ongoing generosity.

 - Current Series: Going Up | Last week’s Sermon

-Join us Sunday mornings at 10a on our YouTube page as we walk through Psalms 120-134, Going Up: The Songs of Ascent, this summer.
+Join us Sunday mornings at 11a for our Live Stream as we walk through Psalms 120-134, Going Up: The Songs of Ascent, this summer.
 (Subscribe to our YouTube channel to get notifications and reminders about new content and events.)
 If you missed it, be sure to watch last week’s teaching.

 Phase 2 Update & Guidelines (June 11)

 As Gov. Pritzker has lifted some restrictions and Illinois has begun to reopen in limited ways, we are ready to move into Phase 2 of Cityview’s Reopening Plan.
 (Note: If you did not receive the email detailing our Phased Reopening Plan, you can find it on our website’s Covid-19 page.)
 In Phase 2, our Community Groups—both youth and adult—will begin meeting again.
 If you are not in a Community Group and would like more information, please contact the office.